Cornett: Music for the cornett

-Viruoso performance
+Virtuoso performance

 The cornett, among other aerophones, were commonly used for virtuosic musical performances, equivalent to performances by a lead singer or violinist.
 A relatively large amount of solo music for the cornett (and/or violin) survives.

 Giovanni Bassano was a virtuoso early player of the cornett, and Giovanni Gabrieli wrote much of his polychoral, with Bassano playing it.
 Heinrich Schütz also used the instrument extensively, especially in his earlier work; he had studied in Venice with Gabrieli and was likely acquainted with Bassano's playing.

 The use of the instrument had declined by 1700, although the instrument was still common in Europe until the late 18th century.
 Johann Sebastian Bach, Georg Philipp Telemann and their German contemporaries used both the cornett and cornettino in cantatas to play in unison with the soprano voices of the choir.
 Occasionally, these composers allocated a solo part to the cornetto (see Bach's cantata O Jesu Christ, meins Lebens Licht, BWV 118).
 Alessandro Scarlatti used the cornetto or pairs of cornetts in a number of his operas.
 Johann Joseph Fux used a pair of mute cornetts in a Requiem.

 It was scored for by Gluck, in his opera Orfeo ed Euridice (he suggested the soprano trombone as an alternative) and features in the TV theme music Testament by Nigel Hess, released in 1983.